Buyers beware… you are the consumer, and you have rights.

 instead to follow the time honored tradition of testing for knowledge and

-ability, not for money, and this became one of the many early sharp divisions
+ability, not for money.
+This became one of the many early sharp divisions

 charging for belt tests and advancement.
 Their reasoning ranges from “the

-teacher is worthy of their hire”, to “everyone’s time is worth something.”
+teacher is worthy of their hire”, to “everyone’s time is worth something”, or “I

 teaching and testing.
 They further justify a “cash only” policy